GNB-UAM/Komendantov-Kononenko_model_SIECneuron/README.md

 # Komendantov-Kononenko model implementation for a CPG with 3 neurons in a SIEC configuration

+## Note:
+If you use this code please cite the following paper:
+Theoretical bases for the relation between excitability, variability and synchronization in sequential neural dynamics.
+Blanca Berbel, Roberto Latorre, Pablo Varona.
+2025 Neurocomputing.

 ## Description

 This project contains a C implementation of a Komendantov-Kononenko model for a CPG containing a slow-inhibited electrically coupled (SIEC) neuron.
 It reads initial conditions from an input file (`initial_parameters`), processes the data, and generates multiple output files for analysis of the potential and electrical current for each neuron in the CPG.